yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Tools/Pin_Mux_Tools.rst

 indicating which devices are supported by this installation of the PinMux Tool.
 Select your device and click **Start**.
 Previously saved designs can be opened too.
-Although we try to maintain backwards compatibility between PinMux Tool versions it isn't guarunteed.
+Although we try to maintain backwards compatibility between PinMux Tool versions, it isn't guaranteed.

 .. rubric:: IOSETs
    :name: iosets

-.. ifconfig:: CONFIG_part_family in ('General_family')

-    Timing restrictions make the concept of IOSETs an important subject for Sitara Processors.

-.. ifconfig:: CONFIG_part_family in ('J7_family')

-    Timing restrictions make the concept of IOSETs an important subject for Jacinto Processors.
+Timing restrictions make the concept of IOSETs an important subject for

-The device datasheet timing specifications define the relationship between clock lines and data lines.
+|__PRODUCT_LINE_NAME__| Processors.
+The device datasheet timing specifications define the
+relationship between clock lines and data lines.
 A peripheral instance like McASP may be available on any number of pins but not all combinations of clock and data pins may be available.
 We only define